openelb/website/content/en/docs/getting-started/configuration/configure-ip-address-pools-using-eip.md

 weight: 1
 ---

-This document describes how to configure an Eip object, which functions as an IP address pool for Porter both in BGP mode and in Layer 2 mode.
+This document describes how to configure an Eip object, which functions as an IP address pool for PorterLB both in BGP mode and in Layer 2 mode.

-Porter assigns IP addresses in Eip objects to LoadBalancer services in the Kubernetes cluster.
-After that, Porter publishes routes destined for the service IP addresses over BGP (in BGP mode), ARP (in Layer 2 mode for IPv4), or NDP (in Layer 2 mode for IPv6).
+PorterLB assigns IP addresses in Eip objects to LoadBalancer services in the Kubernetes cluster.
+After that, PorterLB publishes routes destined for the Service IP addresses over BGP (in BGP mode), ARP (in Layer 2 mode for IPv4), or NDP (in Layer 2 mode for IPv6).

 {{< notice note >}}

-Currently, Porter supports only IPv4 and will soon support IPv6.
+Currently, PorterLB supports only IPv4 and will soon support IPv6.

 {{</ notice >}}

-## Configure an Eip Object for Porter
+## Configure an Eip Object for PorterLB

-You can create an Eip object to provide an IP address pool for Porter.
+You can create an Eip object to provide an IP address pool for PorterLB.
 The following is an example of the Eip YAML configuration:

 ```yaml
 apiVersion: network.kubesphere.io/v1alpha2